AdaCore/spark2014/docs/ug/en/tutorial.rst

 We can check that the above code is valid Ada by using the ``Build > Check Semantic`` menu, which completes without any errors or warnings:

-.. index:: stone level; tutorial
+.. index:: Stone level; tutorial

 .. image:: /static/search_check_semantic.png